-- Remmina Completely from for individuals and businesses – this is an open-source project.
+- Remmina Completely for individuals and businesses – this is an open-source project and Linux users’ favourite.

 How does a typical remote desktop setup work?

-A remote desktop tool has two components.
+Remote desktop software has two components.
 The console and the agent.

 The console is software that displays a window on a device that you control that gives you a view onto the remote computer.

 The other component is the agent program, which has to be installed on the remote computer.
-Ordinarily, the agent is a background process and isn’t noticeable by the user of the remote computer.
+Ordinarily, the agent is a background process that isn’t noticed by the user of the remote machine.
 The requirement to install a program on the remote computer means that the owner of that device has to give permission to get the remote desktop agent installed and to run it.

-Once the console and agents are in place, the user simply logs into the remote computer using their credentials, and their desktop is cast to a window on the device they are using to access the remote computer.
-At this point, full access is obtained and the user can go about their work tasks from where ever in the world there is a reliable internet connection.
+Once the console and agents are in place, the user simply logs into the remote machine using their credentials, and their desktop is cast to a window on the device they are using to access the remote computer.
+At this point, full access is obtained and the user can go about their work tasks from wherever in the world there is a reliable internet connection.